 Are you looking for a quick, dairy-free cookie recipe with anti-inflammatory ingredients?
 If so, then this recipe is for you!
 Packed with lots of nutrients, these vegan cookies can be an easy go-to dessert for a seasonal potluck.

 Check out the nutritional benefits of the ingredients used in this recipe below:

 My husband with Crohn’s disease is lactose intolerant, so I make this recipe using oat milk.
 If you’d prefer a lower carb, non-dairy milk that is easy to make at home, then almond milk might be the option for you.
 If you’d like greater depth to your plant-based milk, then hazelnut milk may be worth a try.
 This milk has both sweet and savory notes, and is creamy, too!

 Please note: fortified non-dairy milks can be a good source of vitamins and minerals like calcium (meaning nutrients like calcium were added to a food that normally doesn’t contain them), but if you choose to make a homemade non-dairy milk, it won’t contain fortified vitamins and minerals.

-The secret ingredient for these cookies is the anti-inflammatory Sweet Blend.
-This delicate, warm spice blend is made of ginger, cinnamon, cardamom, and cloves: all antioxidant powerhouses!
-Not only will these ingredients contribute to lowering inflammation, but this spice blend will add depth and elevate your recipe to a whole new level.
+The secret ingredient for these cookies is Pumpkin Pie Spice.
+This delicate, warm spice blend is made of ginger, cinnamon, nutmeg, allspice, and cloves: all antioxidant powerhouses!
+Not only will these ingredients contribute to lowering inflammation, but pumpkin pie spice will add depth and elevate your recipe to a whole new level.